-As the result shown that the green tea have great effect on the oral cavity which is degrease in the plaque index which mean good oral hygiene condition also decrease in gingival condition which is clear in decrease in gingival index between the control group and test group which is clear in many articles, while other show that green tea have a good effect to decrease oral halitosis.
-Green tea as mouth wash adjunct with scaling and polishing have good result and without any side effect if it used for long time as chlorhexidyne which have side effect if used for long time- also green tea show decrease in halitosis when fasting and in the morning when take it at night.
+As the result shown that the green tea have great effect on the oral cavity which is degrease in the plaque index which mean good oral hygiene condition also decrease in gingival condition which is clear in decrease in gingival index between the control group and test group which is clear in many articles, Kaneko et al. (1993), Carman et al., 2006, Zuo et al., 2002, Sakanaka et al., 1996- - while other like lodhia et al.2008, show that green tae have a good effect to decrease oral halitosis. green tae as mouth wash adjunct with scaling and polishing have good result and with out any side effect if it used for long time as chlorhexidyne which have side effect if used for long time- Skrzydlewsja et al., 2002; Kim et al., 2003; Carmen et al., 2006 . also green tea show decrease in halitosis when fasting and in the morning when take it at night- Zuo et al., 2002.